 Young Sam has been through a multitude of challenges and undergone more surgeries and procedures than most people do in their entire life.

 Visiting us?
 Get all the information you need to get to our locations and contact us.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

 The neonatal program at Children’s Minnesota is committed to putting kids first.
 This exceptional care team includes a broad array of pediatric services for families and professionals, including clinical specialists; care coordinators; neonatal nurse practitioners; nurses; respiratory therapists; child life specialists; spiritual counselors; social workers; physical, occupational and music therapists; dietitians and more.
 The program also includes wrap-around care through The Mother Baby Center, a collaboration between Allina Health and Children’s Minnesota.
 This comprehensive support system is designed to deliver consistent, high-quality care; limit unnecessary variation; identify, lead and maintain best practice; and rapidly address opportunities for improvement for babies and their families.

 Choosing where to go for neonatal care is a major decision.
 You need all the information you can get; and you want it in a clear, straightforward form that helps you make the right choice for your family.

-The neonatology program at Children's Minnesota has the advanced treatment your little one needs, whether she was diagnosed with a condition while in the womb or she needs special care after birth.
+The neonatology program at Children’s Minnesota has the advanced treatment your baby needs, whether she was diagnosed with a condition while in the womb or she needs special care after birth.
 Our neonatal intensive care units are fully equipped to treat the littlest babies with the most critical needs.